'A Woman Of No Importance' Finally Gets Her Due

 Hall briefly attended Radcliffe and Barnard colleges.
 Then she went to study in Paris and fell in love with France.
 She decided to become a diplomat, said Purnell.

 "She wanted to be an ambassador.
 She got pushed back by the State Department.
-She applied several times," Purnell said, noting that women only accounted for six of the 1,500 U.S. diplomats at the time.
+She applied several times," Purnell said, noting that women accounted for only six of the 1,500 U.S. diplomats at the time.

 Hall did land a clerical job at a U.S. consulate in Turkey.
 But while hunting birds, she accidentally shot herself in the foot.
 Gangrene set in, and her left leg was amputated below the knee.

 Recovery was long and painful, as she learned to use a clunky wooden leg.
-Yet it was also a turning point, said Craig Gralley, a retired CIA officer who has written his own book on Hall — a novel, Hall of Mirrors.
+Yet it was also a turning point, said Craig Gralley, a retired CIA officer who has written his own book about Hall — a novel, Hall of Mirrors.

 "She had been given a second chance at life and wasn't going to waste it.
 And her injury, in fact, might have kind of bolstered her or reawakened her resilience so that she was in fact able to do great things," he said.

 When World War II erupted and Nazi Germany invaded France, Hall volunteered to drive an ambulance for the French.
-But France was soon overrun, forcing her to flee to Britain.
+France was soon overrun, forcing her to flee to Britain.
 A chance meeting with a spy put her in contact with British intelligence.

 After limited training, this one-legged American woman was among the first British spies sent into Nazi-occupied France in 1941.
 She posed as a reporter for the New York Post.